zoeybkhal/cowrie_SSH_honeypot/README.md

     # Redirect port 22 to Cowrie (2222)
     sudo iptables -t nat -A PREROUTING -p tcp --dport 22 -j REDIRECT --to-port 2222
 ```
-In the process of reconfiguring Cowrie to port 22 (for making attacks more likely) I learnt about port conflicts and firewall rules.
+In the process of reconfiguring Cowrie to port 22 (for making attacks more likely) I learnt about port conflicts and firewall rules, that I was previously unaware of.

 ## **Connecting from Windows PowerShell**
 **VirtualBox Port Forwarding:**